-Kamakhya mandir is the main temple in a complex of individual temples dedicated to the ten Mahavidyas: Kali, Tara, Sodashi, Bhuvaneshwari, Bhairavi, Chhinnamasta, Dhumavati, Bagalamukhi, Matangi and Kamala.
+Kamakhya mandir is the main temple in a complex of individual temples dedicated to the ten Mahavidyas: Kali, Tara, Tripurasundari (Shodashi), Bhuvaneshwari, Bhairavi, Chhinnamasta, Dhumavati, Bagalamukhi, Matangi and Kamala.
 Among these, Tripurasundari, Matangi and Kamala reside inside the main temple whereas the other seven reside in individual temples.
-It is an important pilgrimage destination for general Hindu and especially for Tantric worshipers.
+It is an important pilgrimage destination for common Hindus and especially for Tantric worshipers.

-Kamakhya Temple, Assam is one among the 52 shakti peeths of India.
+Kamakhya Temple, Assam is one among the 51 Shakti Peeths of India.
 Kamakhya Temple is situated at the top of Ninanchal Hill (800 feet above sea level) in the Western part of Guwahati city.
 There is no image of Shakti here.
-Within a corner of the cave in the temple, there is naturally sculptured image of the yoni of the goddess, which is the object of reverence.
+Within a corner of the cave in the temple, there is naturally sculptured carving of the Yoni of the goddess, which is the object of reverence.
 A natural spring keeps the stone moist.
 Other temples on the Ninanchal Hill include those of Tara, Bhairavi, Bhuvaneshwari and Ghantakarna.

 This temple was almost destroyed in early 16th century by terrorist mughals and then rebuilt in the 17th century by Hindu king Nara Narayana of Cooch Bihar.

 Kamakhya Temple History/Secrets